ttscoff/howzit_old/README.md

 ## Additional Features

-- Match section titles with any portion of title
+- Match section titles with any portion of title (non-fuzzy)
 - Automatic pagination of output, with optional Markdown highlighting
 - Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
 - Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file
+- Use fenced code blocks to include/run embedded scripts (see below)
 - Set iTerm 2 marks on section titles for navigation when paging is disabled

 ## Shell Integration

 I personally like to alias `bld` to `howzit -r`.
 If you define a function in your shell, you can have it default to "build" but accept an alternate argument.
 There's an example for Fish included, and in Bash it would be as simple as `howzit -r ${1:build}`.

-For completion you can use `howzit -L` to list all sections, and `howzit -T` to list all "runnable" sections (sections containing an @directive).
+For completion you can use `howzit -L` to list all sections, and `howzit -T` to list all "runnable" sections (sections containing an @directive or run block).
 Completion examples for Fish are included in the `fish` directory.

 ## Author